dannywillems/dannywillems.github.io/_posts/2016-01-05-how-to-set-up-a-multi-language-and-collaborative-wordpress-blog.md

 ---
 <h2 class="text-center">A multi-language and collaborative blog</h2>

-When I decided to write a blog with WordPress, I had some difficulties choosing to write in French or in English.
+When I decided to write a blog with WordPress, I had some difficulties choosing to write in French or in English and I would something collaborative.
 I decided to begin in English because I thought I would have more visitors and it would be a good writing exercise.

 After some days and searches about French blogs, I figured out that there were a lot of French blogs without English translations.
 Some argue they wanted to keep a French community and others because they don't have knowledge to write in English.